Why Microsoft’s self-driving car strategy will work

 We also don’t know what the final technology will look like.
 Tesla CEO Elon Musk believes computer vision alone will be enough to reach full autonomy.
 Other companies are banking on lidar technology becoming more affordable and stable in the future.
 Car design will also undergo changes as the industry matures.

 Another issue is the regulation of self-driving cars.
 Will self-driving cars be allowed to share the road with human drivers?
-Will they only be allowed in specific, geo-fenced areas?
+Will they only be allowed in specific, geofenced areas?
 How will culpability be determined in the case of accidents?

-Every one of these areas can undergo fundamental changes, and those changes will be decisive in determining which startups will flourish and which will collapse in the coming years.
+Every one of these areas can undergo fundamental changes, and those changes will be decisive in determining which startups flourish and which collapse in the coming years.
 Interestingly, the one thing that will likely remain constant is data, cloud, and software, the three areas where Microsoft already excels.

 This is why Microsoft’s strategy of not acquiring startups will protect the company against the industry’s volatility.